virginiac32/letter-run/README.md

 * Display of the player's entered text, which updates real time

-* A timer that counts down and ends the level at 0.

 In addition to the above, the project will also include:

-* A gameplay introduction/tutorial
 * A production Readme